Building Better Kiwis through Basketball

 The Basketball Development Trust (BDT) is a charitable trust which has the vision of ‘Building better Kiwis through Basketball’.
 The BDT runs various youth basketball programmes in the community.
 As well as encouraging participation in basketball and lifting the overall level of play, the programmes are used as a vehicle to deliver important social messages about what it takes to be a 'champion’, on and off the court.

-In all of the Basketball Development Trust's programmes, there is a focus on four key values of the Trust:
+In all of the Basketball Development Trust's programmes, there is a focus on the four key values of the Trust:

 1. Active lifestyle